faasm/python/README.md

 pip install .
 ```

+The library will then be installed to
+`cross_venv/cross/lib/python3.8/site-packages`.

 To get the pip logs add the `--log` argument.

 ```
 pip install . --log /tmp/pip.log
 ```

+### Debugging module builds

+You can debug module builds by running `python setup.py install` through your
+debugger.

+You can also set `DISTUTILS_DEBUG=1` to get distutils to print more info.

 ## Runtime files